Raw Cane sugar with grated coconut

-Cane sugar with grated coconut from Orlandosidee, has a refined caramel flavor that is fantastically associated with the fresh taste of the coconut.
-It is suitable for all fresh drinks, but also for hot drinks such as cappuccino or milk.
-I recommend it for the production of bakery products and desserts, but also for personalized cocktails.
+Cane sugar with grated coconut from Orlandosidee® has a refined caramel flavor that is fantastically associated with the fresh taste of the coconut.
+It is suitable for all refreshing drinks, but also hot drinks such as cappuccino or milk.
+I recommend it for the production of bakery products and desserts, but also personalized cocktails.

 Use our sugar for making muffins or cupcakes.
-There are actually countless variations for every taste.
-Such as Koko - Limoncello muffins.
+There are countless variations for every taste, such as Koko - Limoncello muffins.
 The coconut, with its sweet aroma, softens the acidity of the lemon and lemon zest, thus creating a unique, irresistible taste.

 What is cane sugar?
-Cane sugar is sugar from sugarcane - Saccarum officinarum.
+Cane sugar is sugar from sugarcane - Saccharum officinarum.
 Sugar cane itself is a tropical herb (Poaceae) and comes from East Asia.
-Its stature height is about 3-6 meters and its diameter reaches about 2-4.5 cm.
+Its stature height is about 3-6 meters, and its diameter reaches about 2-4.5 cm.

 Three sugars are made from sugarcane.
-First, a white sugar (refined more than once), secondly, a light brown sugar (once refined), the raw cane sugar (it has a low molasses share), and in a third of the full cane sugar, it is unrefined, and remains natural The proportion of molasses is very high and therefore it has a typical caramel taste.
+First, a white sugar (refined more than once), secondly, a light brown sugar (once refined), the raw cane sugar (it has a low molasses share), and in a third of the full cane sugar, it is unrefined.
+It remains natural.
+The proportion of molasses is very high, and therefore it has a typical caramel taste.

-The plant, the sugar cane, is not very demanding, it thrives at temperatures between 25 and 30 ° C and requires a lot of water.
+The plant, the sugar cane, is not very demanding, it thrives at temperatures between 25 and 30 ° C and requires much water.
 However, its roots must not be in the water, so many plantations are built on hills.
-This allows water to flow naturally and the plant is unlikely to rot.
+This allows the water to flow naturally, and the plant is unlikely to rot.
 The cold affects the growth, the lower the temperature, the slower the plant grows.
-The growth comes to a complete standstill when the outside temperature reaches 15 degrees.
+The increase comes to a complete standstill when the outside temperature reaches 15 degrees.

-Today, sugarcane grows in many tropical and subtropical regions such as India, Brazil, Australia and South Africa.
-The sugar production is very extensive and requires a lot of work.
+Today, sugarcane grows in many tropical and subtropical regions such as India, Brazil, Australia, and South Africa.
+The sugar production is pervasive and requires much work.

 Sugar cane contains about 10-20% sucrose.
 After the cane is collected, it is freed from the leaves and finely chopped.
-In the next process, the finely chopped pieces are forced through heavy rollers to fully extract the juice.
-This sweet juice is then filtered, thickened, processed by crystallization and refining.
-Raw cane sugar still contains an important part of the molasses.
+In the next process, the finely chopped pieces are forced through heavy rollers to extract the juice fully.
+This sweet juice is then filtered, thickened, processed by crystallization, and refining.
+Raw cane sugar still contains an essential part of the molasses.

 Ingredients: 100% raw cane sugar - coconut